-Apply to DVLA using a D1 licence application form from the Post Office or download one from the DVLA website.
+Make a postal application to DVLA using a D1 licence application form, available from the Post Office.

 If you voluntarily sent your licence back to DVLA, the surrender form states that: “I understand that I may apply for the reinstatement of my driving entitlement when I am able to meet the medical standards for driving”.
 Discuss this with your doctors and if they agree that you meet the medical standards ask for a letter of support to send to DVLA with an application for your licence to be reinstated.
-Apply using a D1 licence application form (available from the post office or from the DVLA website: https://www.gov.uk/browse/driving/driving-licences).
+You cannot normally re-apply on-line but will need to apply using a D1 licence application form (available from the post office).

 Further advice regarding vehicle modifications and driving assessment/tuition can be provided by “Driving Mobility” at www.drivingmobility.org.uk

 If your licence was revoked or refused by DVLA on medical grounds, you should apply in the same way and are also advised to discuss driving with your doctor to ensure you meet the medical standards for driving.
-Following a compulsory revocation you must wait for your licence to be re-issued before you are permitted to drive; a practical driving assessment also cannot take place until the licence has been re-issued.
+Following a compulsory revocation you must wait for DVLA to issue a driving licence before you are permitted to drive, this may be a temporary Provisional Disability Assessment Licence (PDAL) issued to allow retraining and assessment; Section 88 does not apply if the licence was revoked or refused by DVLA.
+A practical driving assessment cannot take place until the licence has been re-issued.